Awanish-collab/cloudIT_solutions/README.md

 ## 📌 Notes

-* All tasks are modularized and can be executed independently.
+* All tasks are modular and independent.
-* Ensure Python 3.9+ is used.
+* Ensure Python 3.9+ is installed.
-* Use virtual environment (`venv/`) for dependency isolation.
+* Make sure `.env` files have the correct API keys and configs.
+* For Task2 and Task3, I used Groq API instead of OpenAI.

 ---